-- Sidewalk Grant Program through this program. - Downtown Historic Preservation Plan buildings, signage, lighting, seating and public spaces. - Multimodal Sidewalk Project adding new curbing and installing ADA access to the sidewalks. - Main Street Improvement Project Street intersection. - Phase I and II of the Caflisch Park Improvement Project swing set and a new Comfort Station. - Downtown "Gateway"
+- Sidewalk Grant Program Program since 2016. - Downtown Historic Preservation Master Plan The Plan was completed in 2019 and included advisement on historically contributing buildings, signage, lighting, seating and public spaces. - Multimodal Sidewalk Project between S. Main Street and Miles Street, and along Miles Street from Johnston Street to the Elementary School.
+The project consisted of replacing sidewalks and installing new curbing as needed. - Main Street Improvement Project PennDOT completed this Project in 2021.
+The Project included traffic signal updates, pedestrian crossings and a redesign of the Main Street - High Street intersection. - Phase I and II of the Caflisch Park Improvement Project new Comfort Station. - Downtown "Gateway"

 This Project will be located at the north downtown entrance at Main and High Streets.
 The overall design of the gateway project was finalized in 2021.
-Funding is currently being sought.
-The project is anticipated to begin in late 2021 or early 2022.
+Funding is being sought for implementation.
+There is no specific timetable for implementation.

-- French Creek Trail Feasibility Study Work on the Study began in 2021 and is anticipated to be completed by spring 2022.

-- Downtown Improvements in 2021.

-- Union City Mural

-This mural commemorates the 150th anniversary of the naming of Union City in 1871 by paying tribute to the community's rich cultural heritage and reflecting the town's manufacturing, milling, agricultural, and recreational traditions, as well as its most celebrated natural resource - French Creek.
-The mural was installed on the south-facing wall of Dai Salon at 28 S. Main St in 2021.
+- French Creek Trail Feasibility Study by spring 2022. - Downtown Improvements Installation of street trees, sidewalk history panels and historic markers in the downtown - Union City Mural A mural to mark the 150th anniversary of the Borough's naming as "Union City" was installed on the south-facing wall of Dai Salon at 28 S. Main St in 2021.

 The Borough offers property owners grants of \$1.50 per square foot to offset the cost of replacing sidewalks.
-There has been more than 4,450 feet of sidewalk replaced since 2016
+Approximately 3,700 feet of sidewalk has been replaced through the